yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/interviews/swe-interview.md

 #### **Quick Sort**

 Quick Sort is a divide-and-conquer algorithm.
 It selects a 'pivot' element from the array and partitions the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
 The sub-arrays are then sorted recursively.
-Quick Sort can be very fast in practice, with an average-case time complexity of \( O(n \log n) \), but a worst-case of \( O(n^2) \).
+Quick Sort can be very fast in practice, with an average-case time complexity of $\mathcal{O}(n \log n)$, but a worst-case of $\mathcal{O}(n^2)$.

 ```python
 def quick_sort(arr):